ibm-cloud-docs/vpc/quotas.md

 |--------|-----|
 | Boot and secondary volumes | 300 total VPC volumes per account in a region |
 | Snapshots and backup snapshots | Up to 750 per volume in a region |
 {: caption="Table 11.
-Quotas for block storage volumes and snapshots" caption-side="bottom"}
+Quotas for Block Storage volumes and snapshots" caption-side="bottom"}

 ### File shares
 {: #file-storage-quotas}